Dyz598/pandawa-docs/readme.md

 its documentation from making a sample application to learning its architect and learning all its features.
 Enjoy!

+**NOTE**: This Documentation expects the reader to have a good understanding of Laravel.

 - Getting Started
     - [Installation/Setup](getting-started/installation.md)
     - [The Basics/Sample App](getting-started/basics.md)